CircuitVerse/Interactive-Book/docs/bool2.md

 ## Methods to simplify the boolean function

-The methods used for simplifying the Boolean function are as follows −
+The following methods can be used to simplify the the Boolean function:

-1. Karnaugh-map or K-map
+1. The Karnaugh-map or K-map method.
-1. NAND gate method.
+1. The NAND gate method.